readthedocs/sphinx-notfound-page/docs/faq.rst

 You may want to set :confval:`notfound_urls_prefix` to ``None``, and then add ``permalink: /404.html`` in the `YAML front matter`_.

+If you are using the github provided domain, make sure to set the :confval:`notfound_urls_prefix` to your repository's name in between two forward slashes.
+For example if your repository is named ``MyRepo``, then ``notfound_urls_prefix = "/MyRepo/"``.

 .. _YAML front matter: http://jekyllrb.com/docs/frontmatter/

 Why is my local web server not showing a 404.html?